Stable quasimaps to holomorphic symplectic quotients: Stabilities on Quiver bundles

 \subsection{King's stability}

-The stability with respect to linearization $\chi$ we used in the previous section can be reinterpreted as a Bridgeland's stability condition on a suitable abelian category of representations of the path algebra $\CC\overline{Q}$ with relations.
+The stability with respect to $\chi$ we used in the previous section can be rephrased as a Rudakov's stability condition on a suitable abelian category of representations of the path algebra $\CC\overline{Q}$ with relations (see \cite{Ru}, \cite[\S 2.3]{Gin}).